-Thirty years before the Grinch stole Christmas, Dr. Seuss’ strange but wonderful critters worked for Standard Oil of New Jersey.
-His experience at Standard Oil, “taught me conciseness and how to marry pictures with words.”
+During the Great Depression, the strange but wonderful creatures of the future Dr. Seuss helped sell Essolube and other products for Standard Oil of New Jersey.
+He later said his experience at Standard, “taught me conciseness and how to marry pictures with words.”

 In the cartoon that launched his career, Theodore Seuss Geisel drew a peculiar dragon inside a castle.

 In the January 14, 1928, issue of New York City’s Judge magazine, Geisel introduced America to one of the many characters inhabiting his imaginative menagerie.

 “Flit,” was a popular bug spray of the day – especially against flies and mosquitoes.
 It was one of many Standard Oil Company of New Jersey consumer products derived from petroleum.

 Late in 1927, Standard Oil’s growing advertising department, which had focused on sales of Standard and Esso gasolines, lubricating oil, fuel oil and asphalt, reorganized to promote other products, according to author Alfred Chandler Jr.

 “Specialities, such as Nujol, Flit, Mistol, and other petroleum by-products that could not be effectively sold through the department’s sales organization were combined in a separate subsidiary – Stanco,” noted Chandler in his 1962 book, Strategy and Structure: Chapters in the History of the American Industrial Enterprise.

 Geisel’s fortuitous bug-spray cartoon depicted a medieval knight in his bed, facing a dragon who had invaded his room, and lamenting, “Darn it all, another dragon.
 And just after I’d sprayed the whole castle with Flit.”